Dostendite/odin-mastermind-ruby/README.md

 To do:

-- Develop basic solving algorithm for computer player
-- Develop advanced solving algorithm for the computer
+- Develop solving algorithm for the computer
 - Add an introduction to the game